WHAT ARE SWIRL FLAPS?

 We always look to solve a problem and prevent it from ever happening rather than picking up the pieces after the inevitable happens.

-We have had swirl flap blanks custom engineered and developed for us from aircraft grade aluminum with viton seals (modification plate pictured below).
-We recommend this modification on any engine over 60,000 miles or 4 years to avoid you as a customer, becoming one of the unlucky numbers.
+We have had swirl flap blanks custom engineered and developed for us from aircraft-grade aluminium with Viton seals (modification plate pictured below).
+We recommend this modification on any engine over 60,000 miles or four years to avoid you, as a customer becoming one of the unlucky numbers.

 How we do it in O.G.S.
 Mechanics.

 - We remove your inlet manifold, which is then steam cleaned.